MahedShah/spring-boot-docker/README.md

 FROM openjdk:17
 VOLUME /tmp
-ADD target/file.jar app.jar      #replace file.jar with your jar
+ADD target/file.jar app.jar      #replace file.jar with your jar file name and app.jar with your application-name.jar
 ENTRYPOINT ["java", "-jar", "/app.jar"]

+now building a docker image using command docker build -t your-app:latest .   #replace your-app  with application name now type docker images        # to make sure that the is created

+to run docker image in a container type  docker run 8081:8080 your-app-name